Skip to Content

 Why should I get a flu shot?

-We get it: shots aren’t fun, and nasal vaccines aren’t a walk in the park, either.
-But it is important to protect yourself — and other around you.
+We get it: shots aren’t fun, but it is important to protect yourself — and other around you.

 Flu spreads across the U.S. every year, generally between October and May.
 It can affect anyone, but it’s especially dangerous for infants, young kids, the elderly, and people with certain health conditions or weak immune systems.